Austria Gives Go-ahead For Cultural Events To Restart - UrduPoint

 Austria Gives Go-ahead For Cultural Events To Restart

-The government had come under criticism for failing to present a plan for re-opening the country's vital cultural sector with its top culture official, Ulrike Lunacek, having to resign on Friday.
+The government had come under criticism for failing to present a plan for reopening the country's vital cultural sector with its top culture official, Ulrike Lunacek, resigning on Friday.

 Shortly after Lunacek's resignation, Health Minister Rudolf Anschober announced in a hastily convened press conference that events seating up to 100 people would be allowed from May 29.